zopefoundation/zc.relationship/src/zc/relationship/README.rst

   care.

 We will also use the intid utility to resolve relationship tokens.
-See the relationship container (and container.txt) for examples of changing the relationship type, especially in keyref.py.
+See the relationship container (and container.rst) for examples of changing the relationship type, especially in keyref.py.

 Here are the methods we'll use for the 'subjects' and 'objects' tokens,